Parliamentary.ai

 Overview

-This bill aims to give eligible people in England the legal right to die at home or their chosen place of residence.
-It requires the Secretary of State to create regulations ensuring healthcare providers support this right, subject to certain conditions such as a prognosis of death within three months.
+This bill aims to establish a legal right for eligible individuals in England to die at home or their chosen place of residence.
+It mandates the government to create regulations ensuring healthcare professionals support this right, subject to specific eligibility criteria.

 Description

-- Statutory Guidance: The Secretary of State must provide guidance to healthcare services on implementing the right.
+• Government Guidance: The Secretary of State must provide statutory guidance to healthcare services on implementing this right.

 Government Spending